-The Purdue Society of Professional Engineers and the Purdue Office of Undergraduate Research invite all undergraduate students as well as research mentors, programs and directors to attend the 8th annual Purdue Research Roundtable.
-This event is similar to a job/career fair and offers students seeking research opportunities the chance to explore available opportunities at Purdue.
+The Purdue Society of Professional Engineers and the Purdue Office of Undergraduate Research invite all undergraduate students and interested lab research mentors, programs and directors to attend the 10th Purdue Research Roundtable on February 11th in the CoRec Black and Gold Gyms.
+This event is similar to a job/career fair, offering students seeking research opportunities the chance to explore available positions with labs at Purdue.

 Students: Tips For A Successful Experience

 - Study the list of research programs.

 - Select one or more who interest you.